 CVTA has a number of standing and ad hoc committees that allow our members to share their expertise and opinions on critical issues facing the industry.
 This dialogue and the work product resulting from this input works to benefit not only our members, but also the entire commercial driver training industry.
 The following standing committees are focused on a specific segment of CVTA members or are focused on addressing a particular need identified by all members.

-The Membership Committee is charged with reviewing all school, motor carrier, and associate members’ applications, assisting staff to recruit prospective members, integrating new members into the organization, and ensuring member compliance with our Codes of Conduct.
-In addition, the committee reviews all written complaints regarding false and/or misleading advertising, as well as ascertains the nature and extent of the claim.
-Working with CVTA staff, the committee makes recommendations on how to resolve any issues.
-It is the Committee’s responsibility to recommend corrective actions to the Association’s Executive Committee and/or Board of Directors.
+Oversight Committee (OC) is charged with reviewing all membership applications and review existing members to ensure compliance with the applicable CVTA Code of Conduct.
+In addition, the committee reviews all written complaints regarding false and/or misleading advertising.
+It will ascertain the nature and extent of the false or misleading advertising.
+Working with CVTA staff, the committee will make recommendations on how to resolve any issues.
+It is the committee’s responsibility to recommend corrective actions to the Association’s Executive Committee and/or Board of Directors.

 By clicking below, I consent to receive telephone calls and text messages from the Commercial Vehicle Training Association containing information at the number above about their programs.
 I understand that the calls and messages may be initiated with automated equipment and that I am not required to provide this consent to be eligible to enroll.